brockdyer03/QuadrupoleAnalysis/README.md

     \Theta_{\alpha\beta} = \sum_i e_i\textbf{r}_{i_\alpha}\textbf{r}_{i_\beta}
 ```

-There have been many papers arguing the form of this matrix, however due to the prevalence of the traceless quadrupole moment in experimental measurements of the quadrupole tensor, we have opted to include a method which can apply a detracing operation to an otherwise normal quadrupole matrix.
+There have been many papers arguing the form of this matrix, however due to the prevalence of the traceless quadrupole moment in experimental measurements of the quadrupole tensor, I have opted to include a method which can apply a detracing operation to an otherwise normal quadrupole matrix.
 The function `detrace_quadrupole()` performs the following operation
 ```math
     \mathbb{A}_{traceless} = \frac{3}{2}\left( \mathbb{A} - \mathbb{I}\frac{tr(\mathbb{A})}{3} \right)
 ```